By Dr. Jim Dahle, WCI Founder

 #4 Know Where You Stand

-One thing that will help you to feel wealthier is to know where you are actually at.
-Knowing your net worth, your required spending level, your desired spending level, and your “enough” level, and having some sort of plan to arrive at that level removes a great deal of worry and anxiety.
-Lots of people are anxious about their financial situation and should be because they have no plan.
+One thing that will help you to feel wealthier is to know where you actually stand.
+Knowing your net worth, your required spending level, your desired spending level, and your “enough” level and then having some sort of plan to arrive at that level removes a great deal of worry and anxiety.
+Lots of people are anxious about their financial situation, and they should be because they have no plan.

-#5 Hang Out with a Different Set of Jones
+#5 Hang Out with a Different Set of Joneses

 We are social creatures.
-We cannot but help comparing ourselves to those around us.
-That includes at work, at church, with social groups, with family members, and in our neighborhoods.
+We cannot help comparing ourselves to those around us, whether it's at work, at church, with social groups, with family members, or in our neighborhoods.
 Thus it is with feeling rich—if you are richer than most of those you are around, you will feel rich.
 If you are poorer than most, you will feel poor.
-Buying the least expensive home in a nice neighborhood might be good to maximize real estate appreciation, but it is also likely to lead you to feeling poor.
+Buying the least expensive home in a nice neighborhood might be good to maximize real estate appreciation, but it is also likely to lead you to feel poor.
 It might not feel entirely comfortable being around those with less income and less net worth than you, but I can guarantee it will make you feel wealthier!
 If your friends take vacations to the local state park and you can go to Belize once a year, you'll feel wealthy.
-If your friends vacation four times a year in Europe, your trip to Belize isn't going to seem very glamorous in comparison.
-If $14 million doesn't feel like “enough” in Silicon Valley, move to Reno and buy ten houses similar to yours in Silicon Valley.
+If your friends vacation four times a year in Europe, your trip to Belize isn't going to seem very glamorous by comparison.
+If $14 million doesn't feel like “enough” in Silicon Valley, move to Reno and buy 10 houses similar to yours in Silicon Valley.

 #6 Give Money Away